artist genius

 And lastly, in Chapter 1, Herbert introduces the reader to the idea of the Kwisatz Haderach, a messianic figure.
 Is Paul the Messiah?
 The reader suspects he is, though Paul himself struggles with this identity throughout the novel, mysterious even to him.
 We will have to keep reading if we want to figure out the true identity of the Kwisatz Haderach.

-So…all of this in Chapter 1.
+All of this in Chapter 1.
 I am wowed and I am hooked.
 I am also set up well in the world to take in more of the details as they unfold.
 Moreover, I have enough sense of the main characters to be able to navigate this complex world where many more characters will soon be introduced.
-It makes me wonder how many times Herbert went back to edit and perfect his beginning…because I don’t think he could have written a better version than the one we read today.
+It makes me wonder how many times Herbert went back to edit and perfect his beginning because I don’t think he could have written a better version of chapter one than that which we read today.

 SUPERMAN SMASHES THE KLAN, A No Spoiler Review